OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 #### The Headers

 REST relies on headers to support communication of additional information within the request or response.
+Such as:

-- Content-Type: Indicates the media type of the resource (e.g., application/json).
+- `Content-Type`: Indicates the media type of the resource (e.g. `application/json`).

-- Authorization: Contains credentials for authentication (e.g., tokens).
+- `Authorization`: Contains credentials for authentication (e.g. tokens).

-- Accept: Specifies the media types that are acceptable for the response.
+- `Accept`: Specifies the media types that are acceptable for the response.

 #### The Status Codes